A budding writer has just two problems that she needs to solve.

 A story to write.
 And when to start.

 Riana Marshall had been a fifth-grade teacher at Poplar Hills Elementary School.
 She had loved her job, in part because she liked to teach young children and see their expression when they suddenly understood something like long division.
 The other part was because she liked to watch her students.
 That always made her think about the time when she was a child.
 Sometimes it was obvious that one of them needed a hug.
-But that would be unwise in these day when everyone was overly cautious.
-So Riana was very careful to suppress that inclination, and had to remain satisfied talking to students and nothing more.
+But that would be dangerous.
+So Riana was very careful to hide that predilection, and had to remain satisfied talking to students and nothing more.
 Now she was retired, and had a plan to begin writing.
 “Maybe tomorrow,” she thought, smiling at an idea that might never come to fruition.

 One day when she was gardening along the side of her house she heard a yellowjacket when it buzzed her.
 She jumped back; the last thing she wanted was to be stung by a yellowjacket!
 She watched it as it flew up under the eaves on the side of her house.
 Maybe it was that yellowjacket’s nest, the one that had just buzzed her.
 She watched it leave the nest and fly away.